microsoft/PartsUnlimited/docs/HOL-Feature_Flag_for_an_API/README.md

         return await httpClient.GetAsync(url);
     }
 }
 ```
+>**Note:**<br>
+> 1) Replace `YourAppServiceUrl` in `url` variable with URL for the App Service with your API. <br>
+> 2) Users with IDs < 10 will be redirected to the new v2 version of the specials controller, while the rest of users will be redirected to v1 controller.<br>
-> **Note:** Function's URL is used to trigger the execution of this piece of code (Azure Function) and can be found above the section where you have entered the function's code.
+> 3) Function's URL is used to trigger the execution of this piece of code (Azure Function) and can be found above the section where you have entered the function's code.<br>
 ![](media/21.png)